navigation

 The participants were given 30 minutes for preparation, i.e. they were supposed to familiarise themselves with the service provided, roll out monitoring and defensive tools and start searching for vulnerabilities in the service code.

-After the 30 minutes began the so-called ’active phase’ of the scenario: the Red Team started their attack.
+After the 30 minutes began the so-called ’active phase’ of the scenario: the red team started their attack.
 The active phase consisted of 18 rounds, 5 minutes each.

 Before the start of the scenario, each team received 180 HP for each of the 5 vulnerabilities embedded in the service (900 HP in total).
 The team lost 10 HP for each vulnerability exploited.
 Thus, if the team had 3 vulnerabilities exploited during a round, it lost a total of 30 HP in this round, and if 5 vulnerabilities were exploited — 50 HP respectively.